-- 1. To understand a range of R Programming Concepts with various methods and data processing techniques. - 2.
+- 1. To understand a range of R Programming Concepts with variousmethods and data processing techniques. - 2.
 To know how data will be manipulated in R - 3.
-To implement various data frames and working on datasets developing programs. - 4.
-To implement R Data types for developing programs. - 5.
+To implement various data frames and working on datasets - 4.
 To Understand Various Tools & Techniques of Data Science.